xrrocha/nobocoder/README.md

 println(myTokenizer.tokenize("a,b,c")) // prints: WrappedArray(a, b, c)```
 ```

-Finally, variables can be adscribed to multiple traits at instantiation:
+Finally, variables can be adscribed to multiple traits at instantiation time:

 ```scala
 val spellChecker = new SpellChecker